 The picture above shows a typical wood in northern Switzerland.
 I chose this pic because I think that coming to Switzerland is similar to crossing this wood.
 Some of you will have the chance to choose between many paths and get through the wood very quickly and without much effort (e.g. if you’re a EU citizen).
 Others will only have one single path and many trees will be on their way.
 As you cannot see where the wood ends, you will probably bring a map, food, drinks and warm clothes.
 In other words, you will plan your trip.

 Legal opportunities: I will never stop repeating how important it is to plan properly!
 Get informed about the paths that you can follow according to your personal situation and choose the easiest one.
-Take into account these points:
+Take into account these main points:

 - Work/studying permit: it makes a big difference if you want to move to Switzerland to work or just to study.
 In some cases, you will be allowed to live in Switzerland during your studies but you won’t be allowed to earn money.
 Make sure that you request the right permit and know your rights.

 - Family situation: This point means two things: first, if you have family members that already live in Switzerland you might have some privileges.
 Second, it makes a big difference if you want to move alone or with the whole family.
 For example, in some situations you will need to show that you have enough financial reserves to start (with your family) a life in Switzerland.